What Causes Allergies?

 The relationship between asthma and allergies is complicated.
-The two conditions seem to be related, as many people with asthma are also prone to allergic reactions.
+The two conditions seem to be related, as many people with asthma are also prone to symptoms of nasal allergy.

 What Are Your Allergy Triggers?

-It’s easy to come in contact with allergens because they’re potentially everywhere, riding through the air we breathe both indoors and outdoors.
+It's easy to come in contact with allergens because they're potentially everywhere, immersed in the air we breathe both indoors and outdoors.
 Chasing after dust bunnies, playing with your pet, or just walking out the door during certain seasons of the year can set off your symptoms.
 An allergic reaction is set in motion by either

 - swallowing, or